 Coursework and other assignments

-Undergraduate or postgraduate taught students with a diagnosed SpLD may also be permitted to attach a cover sheet to examination scripts and formally assessed coursework to notify the examiner about the possible impact on their written work - see 2D form quick guide for more information.
+- Undergraduate or postgraduate taught students with a diagnosed SpLD may also be permitted to attach a cover sheet to exam scripts and formally assessed coursework to notify the examiner about the possible impact on their written work - see 2D form quick guide for more information.

-If you would like the examiners to be aware of factors that may have impacted on your performance in an examination, refer to the information on the sitting your examinations page.
+If you would like the examiners aware of mitigating circumstances that may have impacted on your performance in an exam, refer to the information on the sitting your examinations page.